ashwch/pdb-mupy/README.md

-# pdb-mupy
+# Become a pdb power-user

+## MUPy 2016

-## Related slides can be found at: http://slides.com/ashwch/pdb-mupy
+### Related slides can be found at: http://slides.com/ashwch/pdb-mupy